 The last wedding I shot with Stacey Kane involved 4 cameras and well over 5000 images!

-Getting that many images "chronologically correct" can be problematic (but extremely important), and I learned how to synchronize my images from Kevin Kubota and I'll share with you.
+Getting that many images "chronologically correct" can be problematic (but extremely important).
+I learned how to synchronize my images from Kevin Kubota and I'll share that "trick" with you now.

 If you're at an event and suddenly realize that you forgot to synchronize the time on your cameras, do the following: